PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Language identifier**

-The _Language identifier_ field allows user to set the local language of the country that their server is located.
-This field must be filled with language iso code in lowercase using the 'ISO 639-1' standard.
+The _Language identifier_ field allows the user to set the local language of the country where the server is located.
+This field must be filled with the language ISO code in lowercase using the 'ISO 639-1' standard.

 **Country identifier**